An inflection point where you push your organization through a barrier to scale

 Rosalie: After getting clarity on a Founder becoming a CEO or if one will be hired, Founders have to ask themselves: ‘Do I have everything in place to scale?
 Can we push through that growth plateau?
 Are we actually scalable?’

-One model we use is from ScaleUpNation that says, to call yourself scalable you need four things: great business, a competitive edge, delighted customers and rapid development.
+One model we use is from ScaleUpNation that says, to call your organization scalable you need four things: great business, a competitive edge, delighted customers and rapid development.

-We then discuss more mechanical yet strategic topics like the types of processes that are needed to create success.
+We then discuss more mechanical yet strategic topics like the types of processes and rhythms needed to create success.

 Women on Wings co-founder Ellen Tacoma discusses a business pre-mortem exercise with three social enterprise founders